paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified as a note under section 435 of chapter 15 of this title prior to editorial reclassification in chapter 45 of this title.
+Section was formerly classified as a note under [section 435 of this title](./chapter-015-national-security.md#section-435) prior to editorial reclassification as this section.

 <a id="section-3348"></a>